funnyzak/reqtap/README-EN.md

 - **CLI output** – set `output.locale` (or pass `--locale en/zh-CN` at startup) to switch terminal language.
 Missing translations automatically fall back to English.
 - **Web dashboard** – control the initial language via `web.default_locale` and expose multiple options through `web.supported_locales`.
 The top-right selector lets users switch instantly without reloading, and the choice is stored in `localStorage`.
 - **Custom languages** – drop an additional `locales/<lang>.json` file under `internal/static/locales` (or the extracted static assets) using frontend-specific key structures.
 Only the differing strings are required—any gaps fall back to English so the UI remains complete.
+- **Inspect locales** – run `reqtap locales` to print the currently bundled CLI and web locales along with the relevant configuration keys.

 #### Supported Languages and Configuration